-Over on my Facebook page, Catherine laments the fact that her clay soil isn’t good for gardening and her budget just doesn’t allow for hiring a big piece of equipment to turn and improve the soil.
-While I don’t have clay soil, I’ve mentioned before that our soil is puny.
-When we first moved in, I wanted to get some plants in the ground right away, but knew that I’d need to improve the soil for better success in the long run.
+When we first moved here, I wanted to get some plants in the ground right away, but knew that I’d need to improve the soil for better success in the long run.
 I’d read about lasagna beds (called such because the beds are layered, much like a lasagna) but had never tried them.
-This seemed like a perfect chance to try them out, and they may be the answer to Catherine’s troubles, too.
+This seemed like a perfect chance to it out.

 Note: This is a no-till method of planting.
 You do not need to work the soil under the lasagna bed.
 You do not need to pull weeds.
 The newspaper and cardboard layer will smother any weeds that are there.
 Score!

-I made my lasagna beds directly on the ground with no containment.
-The folks over at Urban Garden Casual made their lasagna bed within the confines of a simple wooden planter.
+I made my first lasagna beds directly on the ground with no containment.
+I’ve also used this sheet mulching method in raised beds bounded by big stones.
 It’s a pretty flexible way of planting.

 When my vegetables were done producing – about four months later – I pulled them out and dug into the lasagna bed.
 (I was so curious to see what I’d find!)
 While my puny soil was still far from perfect, just about everything I’d layered into the beds was gone.
 There were a few remnants and small pieces remaining from some of the cardboard boxes, but that’s it!
 Everything else had completely disappeared and become part of the earth.

-This method is an excellent way to get a jump on garden season, too.
-Simply follow this method using several layers of material but skip the seeds.
+This sheet mulching method is an excellent way to get a jump on garden season, too.
+In the fall, follow this method using several layers of material but skip the seeds.
 Mother Nature will do her magic during the cold winter months and you’ll have a beautiful bed to start growing in come warm weather.